PostHog/posthog.com/contents/product-engineers/real-user-monitoring.md

 For example, breaking your insights down by page enables you to see what pages have the highest number of errors.
 You can then work to fix errors on that page to improve users’ experience with it.
 Session replays show you the exact details, enabling you to figure this out quickly.

 Real user monitoring can also integrate with your business processes because a high-quality experience doesn’t only mean the product, but also your interactions with users.
-For example, you can use actions to send notifications to webhooks on errors.
+For example, you can send notifications to webhooks on errors.
 You can then use these webhooks to send details to the places your team spends time in like Slack or Teams.

 At PostHog, we do this with a [broken link checker](/tutorials/broken-link-checker), which sends us a notification in Slack when someone navigates to a page that doesn’t exist and gets a 404.
 This helps us fix these links and provide a better user experience.